6 Types of sales quota to help your team win bigger

 4. Activity Quota

 An activity-based sales quota is based on the sales-oriented actions that a salesperson needs to make during a particular time period.
-This can be anything from making calls and sending emails to visiting clients and submitting documents.

 Application: The objective of these activities is to boost sales and monitor the initiatives of the sales reps.